If your Discord server has gone big enough for you to manage alone, you can assign a moderator role to any member to help you.

 - Click the “Create Role” button.

-- Give the name and choose a color in the “Display” tab.
+- Choose a color in the “Display” tab.
 You can also assign an icon.

 - Move to the “Permissions” tab and add the permissions your moderator should have.